Logo

 Recovering a Paper Wallet

-Paper wallets were not designed with recovery in mind.
-Unless you have a duplicate printout or saved private keys on a storage device, options are limited.
+Paper wallets were not designed to be “recovered” if damaged or missing.
+Unless you have a duplicate printout or stored private keys elsewhere, the options can be limited.

 Recovering Custodial (Exchange) Wallets